timmyg/nextjs-hasura-magiclink/README.md

 The following are also recommended for easy deployment:
 * [vercel](https://vercel.com) for deployment and hosting of nextjs frontend and backend
 * [heroku 1-click install](https://hasura.io/) for hosting hasura/postgres graphql database

+We will be creating an app that lets you log when your baby poops, eats, pees, sleeps, etc.

 ## Getting Started